REVIEWS AND ENDORSEMENTS FOR OCTOBER REVOLUTION AND HALLELUJAH CITY:

 Tom LaMarr’s writing is both hilarious and deeply touching.
 I have laughed out loud while reading his novels, and have also been deeply moved by his compassion and understanding of the human condition.
 Here is a writer whom one reads with real pleasure.

-Robert Garner McBrearty, author of Night at the Y
+Robert Garner McBrearty, author of Let the Birds Drink in Peace

-I can see this as a movie, up on the big screen
+I can see [Hallelujah City] as a movie, up on the big screen…

 Mensa Bulletin: The Magazine of American Mensa